tcrurav/react_express_dockerized/README.md

 cp .env.example .env
 ```

+Remember to put the cert files routes in .env.
+In my case I just have let both files on the backend directory.

-after that run your docker:
+After that run your docker-compose.yml file:

 ```
 cd react_express_dockerized/backend